Dhruv454000/Semantic-search-in-video-datasets/README.md

     ```
     You can also run single file using ```extract_data_from_vrt.py```.

-2. After generating json files, we will use ffmpeg to extarct frames and generate frame descriptions and add it to our json files.
+2. After generating json files, we will use ffmpeg to extract frames and generate frame descriptions and add it to our json files.
+After this step our json files are ready and we can populate data in weaviate.

     To do this run :